-The Mathematics Department offers two minors-a minor in mathematics and a minor in data science.
+The Mathematics Department offers two minors-a minor in mathematics and, jointly with the Computer Science department, a minor in data science.
 Data Science is an emerging field that combines computer science and statistics.
 The minor in Data Science teaches programming skills, programming languages Java and R, data analytics, models and visualizations.
 Minors in mathematics and data science complement majors in many fields, including biology, business, chemistry, and earth and environmental science.
 The department also offers courses to support secondary teacher certification in cooperation with the Education Department through the MAEd.
 The program meets all content requirements for effective high school teaching and for licensure in Virginia.
 Further, the department offers coursework for students seeking certification in elementary education.